Accessible parts of the boundary for domains in metric measure spaces: Introduction

 A first result without assuming uniformity of the domain is proven by Koskela, Nandi, and Nicolau in \cite{knn} where they use techniques from complex analysis to show that any bounded simply connected domain in the complex plane satisfies $\eqref{visibility}$ for all $0<t<1$.

 Shortly after, the result was generalized to $\mathbb R^n$.
 More precisely, Azzam proved in \cite{azzam} that if for some $0< s\leq n-1$ and $C_0>0$,

-holds for all $\omega\in\partial\Omega$ and $0<\lambda<\text{diam}\,(\Omega)$, a condition he calls having lower $s$--content regular complement, then \eqref{visibility} holds for some $c\geq{1}$ and for $0 <t<s$.
+holds for all $\omega\in\partial\Omega$ and $0<\lambda<\diam(\Omega)$, a condition he calls having lower $s$--content regular complement, then \eqref{visibility} holds for some $c\geq{1}$ and for $0 <t<s$.
 In fact, Azzam shows the stronger result with the visible boundary defined with chord-arc subdomains playing the role of John subdomains.
 The basis of his proof is the construction of a subset of the visible boundary that makes use of projections, and so it features strong reliance on the linear structure of the space.

 The main result of the present paper is the following, a new proof showing that the phenomenon holds in the nonlinear setting.
 Our proof is based on a very flexible construction of a path family that is natural in more general metric measure spaces than $\mathbb{R}^n$.
 On the other hand, our estimates are based on iterative arguments, and so we do not obtain sharp dimensions if the measure is merely doubling, see Remark \ref{remark}.
-As such, we have written the proof for Ahlfors $Q$--regular metric measure spaces supporting a Poincar\'e inequality.